Alternate Retirement System

 Please note: If your account is more than $5,000, you must wait until you stop working for that employer.

 5. What choices do I have when I take out my money?

-You can take your money out in two ways: You can have a check mailed to your home for the entire amount (minus mandatory taxes), or you can choose a direct rollover of your money into an IRA or some other retirement account that you have set-up with another financial institution (as long as they are willing to accept the rollover).
+You have two main ways you can take out your money.
+You can choose to have a check mailed to your home for the full amount (minus mandatory taxes), or you can choose a direct rollover of your money into an IRA or some other retirement account that you have set-up with another financial institution (as long as they are willing to accept the rollover).

 6. How fast can I get my money?